-3.4.3 Demonstrate self-awareness and 3.5.3 Demonstrate leadership of self 3.6.3 Recognise the need to adopt motivation of self and others.
-(Initiative) and others.
-(Leading) different leadership styles in dynamic 3.4.4 Explain and apply the principles and 3.5.4 Evaluate ethical working business contexts.
-(Leading) codes of practice that underpin personal and professional ethics.
-(Integrity) practices using personal judgement.
-(Initiative) 3.6.4 Respond to unethical practice or behaviour.
+3.4.3 Demonstrate self-awareness and motivation of self and others.
+(Initiative) 3.4.4 Explain and apply the principles and codes of practice that underpin personal and professional ethics.
+(Integrity) 3.5.3 Demonstrate leadership of self and others.
+(Leading) 3.5.4 Evaluate ethical working practices using personal judgement.
+(Initiative) 3.6.2 Develop effective teamworking skills to achieve a common goal.
+(Collaborating) 3.6.3 Recognise the need to adopt different leadership styles in dynamic business contexts.
+(Leading) 3.6.4 Respond to unethical practice or behaviour.
 (Integrity) Graduates from this course will develop DIGITAL LITERACY 4.
 Use appropriate technologies responsibly to innovate and solve problems creatively in a digital world.
 (Focussing, Communicating, Collaborating, Sense making, Critical thinking) 4.4.1 Use digital tools to search, process and manage information responsibly.
 (Focussing) 4.4.2 Identify the features of different digital tools for communication and collaboration.
 (Communicating) 4.4.3 Understand how digital media and networks influence social behaviour.
 (Collaborating) 4.5.1 Apply knowledge to represent ideas, products, or processes in digital formats.
 (Sense making) 4.5.2 Communicate information and ideas effectively using appropriate digital media and formats.
 (Communicating) 4.5.3 Assess how digital technology is changing global practices in business and management.
 (Sense making) 4.6.1 Analyse digital information to make informed decisions.
 (Critical thinking) 4.6.2 Select and apply appropriate digital communication to work effectively with others.
 (Collaborating) 4.6.3 Evaluate the challenges digital transformation presents for business and society.
 (Sense making) Graduates from this course will act with INCLUSION in mind 5.
 Develop and nurture an adaptive mindset to operate inclusively in business and society.
 (Feeling, Collaborating, Adapting, Integrity, Initiative) 5.4.1 Demonstrate a shared understanding of inclusion and the implications of non-inclusive practices.
 (Feeling) 5.4.2 Understand the importance of different perspectives and worldviews.
 (Collaborating) 5.4.3 Develop confidence in sharing own values and respecting diverse others.
 (Adapting) 5.5.1 Practice inclusion in business scenarios or environments.
 (Integrity) 5.5.2 Respond appropriately to evolving perspectives and worldviews.
-(Adapting) 5.5.3 Recognise and respond to non-inclusive practices.
+(Adapting) 5.5.3 Recognise and respond to noninclusive practices.
 (Feeling) 5.6.1 Create strategies to enhance inclusion.
 (Feeling) 5.6.2 Justify a stand on non-inclusive practices.
 (Initiative) 5.6.3 Synthesise perspectives and worldviews of others to expand own perspective.
 (Adapting)